 More than 50% of new HIV diagnoses are in the South.
 SHAAD raises awareness and provides an opportunity to advocate for the necessary resources to address the HIV crisis in the region.

 National Faith HIV/AIDS Awareness Day

-HIV/AIDS affects people of all faiths across the United States.
-The goal of NFHAAD is to bring together Muslims, Christians, Jews, Buddhists, Hindus and members of other religions to fight
+HIV affects people of all faiths across the United States.
+The goal of NFHAAD, which is held the last Sunday in August, is to bring together Buddhists, Christians, Hindus, Jews, Muslims and members of other religions to fight HIV together.

 National HIV/AIDS and Aging Awareness Day

 According to the CDC, in 2018, more than half of people living with HIV in the United States were age 50 and older.
 This day promotes HIV awareness for seniors and encourages HIV testing among older adults.

 According to the CDC, one in six gay and bi men living with HIV are unaware they have the virus.
 NGMHAAD is a time to raise awareness and to support dialogue about HIV prevention and treatment and the unique needs of this population.

 According to the CDC, one in six Latinos living with HIV are unaware they have it.
 NLAAD aims to unite and mobilize the community to raise awareness and promote HIV testing and education.

 World AIDS Day

 About 37.9 million people across the globe have HIV, according to UNAIDS.
 Every December 1, the world comes together to show solidarity.